Common dance injuries and prevention techniques

 Lower back strain and spasms

 Tilting the pelvis downward and arching the lower back not only compresses spinal joints, but it also overloads the lower back, causing muscle fatigue.
-As such, dancers with weak back muscles, or a strength imbalance between their back and abdominals, are likely to encounter lower back strain at some point in their career.
+As such, dancers with weak back muscles or a strength imbalance between their back and abdominals are likely to encounter lower back strain at some point in their career.

 Dancers with a curve in their lower back, also known as lordosis, are more prone to spasms.
 When their spine curves abnormally, the muscles are pulled in different directions, causing them to tighten or ‘spasm’.
+Strong core muscles and good posture are key to avoiding this unpleasant injury.